-A. Purchases from Wal Mart, Lowes & Home Depot require the use of a store credit card.

-- 1. Input a purchasing requisition with a detailed list of items needed through the PowerSchool Purchasing module.
+- A. Purchases from Wal Mart, Lowes & Home Depot require the use of a store credit card. - 1.
+Input a purchasing requisition with a detailed list of items needed through the PowerSchool Purchasing module.
 Once approved, a purchase order will be issued. - 2.
 After the purchase order has been issued, check out a store card with the Accounts Payable Coordinator or campus secretary. - i.
 Home Depot cards are only available from the Accounts Payable Coordinator. - ii.
-Cards cannot be checked out overnight. - Take the card and approved purchase order to the store to purchase requested items.
+Cards cannot be checked out overnight.

+- 3. Take the card and approved purchase order to the store to purchase requested items.
 To purchase at Lowes, an employee must be on an approved list.
-Each campus has individual(s) on the approved list at Lowes. - 4.
+Each campus has individual(s) on the approved list at Lowes.
+Contact the Purchasing Coordinator at 903-434-8676 for a list of approved purchasers. - 4.
 Return the receipts, purchase order and store card to the campus secretary or Accounts Payable Coordinator.